 If you end up making a change or update based on your customer’s feedback, give them credit for coming up with the idea.
 Announce it through all of your marketing channels, and send them something to show your appreciation (don’t be skimpy).

 SumAll just sent out an email asking if anyone would be interested in their new Facebook analytics.
 I replied, and their analyst got back to me within a few hours with access and asking for feedback.
 I sent over a couple things I noticed right away, and he got back to me in just a few minutes, answering my questions, letting me know what else they were working on, and thanking me for my feedback.

 Here are a few great tools you can use to get feedback from your customers:

 If some of your customers are actively and openly engaging with your brand on a regular basis, they’re the best possible people to give the full experience.
 If you have a product line, send them something they haven’t tried.
 If you have a premium service, give them the upgrade for free.
 The actual cost to you is miniscule compared with the impact those customers will have on their friends, family, colleagues, and social followers.

 Before streaming became the best thing since sliced bread, Netflix rolled it out as a free add-on for their existing customers.
 It was in its infancy as a service at the time, but it allowed them to give their customers something they didn’t know they wanted.
-That, undoubtedly, contributed to their leading the charts for brand loyalty in 2011 and to their amazing growth since.
+That, undoubtedly, contributed to their leading the charts for top brands to watch in 2019 and to their amazing growth since.

 5. Be There When Customers Need You